 For this, you can either go through a platform that’ll handle your orders, or you can manage this business yourself.

 Don’t expect to make a living out of it, either.
-You’ll more likely make a bit of pocket money versus a real salary!
+You’re more likely to make a bit of pocket money versus a real salary!monetization